derektan95/derektan95.github.io/index.md

 - **[Jul.
 2024]** I passed my Oral Qualification Exams 🎉.
 - **[Jul.
 2024]** Our paper on bandwidth-limited multi-robot exploration is accepted to DARS 2024.
 - **[Jun.
 2024]** Our paper on multi-robot exploration and rendezvous is accepted to IROS 2024.
 - **[May.
-2024]** Our workshop submission on ergoidic search via Vision-Language Model is accepted into ICRA 2024.
+2024]** Our workshop submission on ergoidic search via Vision-Language Model is accepted to ICRA 2024.

 {% include_relative _includes/publications.md %}